 The Books below will give the reader a greater understanding of who Charlotte Mason was and how you can implement her philosophy and methods into your homeschool.

-This is where it all begins for the homeschooler---the original 6-volume teaching reference by the founder of the homeschooling movement!
-Mason's philosophy of educating children in a noncompetitive, biblically based way is spelled out in each one of her insightful books.
+This is where it all begins for the Charlotte Mason homeschooler---the original 6-volume teaching reference by the founder of the homeschooling movement!
+Mason's philosophy of educating children is spelled out in each one of her insightful books.
 Learn from this education pioneer how to teach children under 9 years old, fulfill your educational role as a parent, develop a curriculum, improve your children's character and conscience, shape their personality, and foster creative learning.
-Slipcased softcovers, from Charlotte Mason Research.

 For the Children's Sake was the first book I read on Homeschooling and still remains one of my favourites!
 This is one of the classic books on Charlotte Mason's ideology.
 In it, Susan Schaeffer Macauley provides us with a warm and throught provoking conversation on the educational principles for school and home.
 She highlight's Charlotte Mason's view of children as legitimate people, and denounces the "twaddle" of lightweight fluff that today seems to fully occupy children.

 A Charlotte Mason Companion: Personal Reflections on The Gentle Art of Learning

 Why are the time-tested principles of respected 19th-century British educator Charlotte Mason so popular with homeschoolers?
 Because they work!
 Andreola shares her experiences in homeschooling the "Charlotte Mason way."
 Discover how to teach children to think independently, retain what they learn, and communicate clearly by narrating what they read in "living books."
 384 pages, softcover from Charlotte Mason Research.

 This book offers a combined Charlotte Mason - Classical Education approach to education, which will develop a natural love of learning in children.